Clothing Care Tips

 4. Waterproof Spray for your shoes and handbags

-Yes, continuing on the non-environmentally friendly products that I admit I swear by – the waterproof spray.
-I usually buy the waterproof (or weather proof) spray for my shoes from shoe stores, and I use the one from Nine West or Timberland, but other shoe and footwear care companies make it as well.
+The waterproof spray is not all that eco-friendly… but I usually buy the waterproof (or weather proof) spray for my shoes from shoe stores, and I use the one from Nine West or Timberland, but other shoe and footwear care companies make it as well.
 I spray all of my new shoes and handbags, and also some clothing (like leather jackets).
 The spray keeps the water and dirt away and keeps the shoes and bags looking better for longer.
 Also, I’m lazy and don’t have time to shine my shoes, and this does the trick for not needing to do it often.
 Once a former co-worker of mine sprayed an entire white fabric couch with this stuff and it survived next to dining room and a toddler boy, and I have been a believer of waterproof spray ever since.
-I would love to know if there is an eco-friendly alternative.

 6. Swash Smooth it Out / Spray Bottle